ionos-cloud/faq-documentation/general-information/frequently-asked-questions/data-center-designer.md

 ### How do I connect to a server using the DCD?

 Each server has a Remote Console that can be accessed using the DCD.
-This Remote Console is available in two versions, with the one used depending on your browser:
+This Remote Console is available in two versions, which is used depending on your browser:

 * Java Applet
 * HTML5